NicosNicolaou16/dynamic_single_text_field/README.md

 # dynamic_single_text_field

-This library is a dynamic single text field (as PIN code) with different customization and top/bottom labels.
+This library is a dynamic single text field (like PIN code - has not PIN functionalities) with different customization and top/bottom labels.

 ```dart